Ezra Palmer Gould: Early life, family, and education

 Ezra Palmer Gould was born in Boston, Massachusetts, on February 27, 1841, to S. L. Gould and Frances Ann Shelton Gould.

 He attended Harvard University, graduating in 1861, and was a member of Phi Beta Kappa.
 He was married September 1, 1868, to Jenny M. Stone, and had two children, Herbert Shelton and Edith Parker.

 Military service

 Shortly after his graduation, he enlisted as a private in the 24th Regiment Massachusetts Volunteer Infantry, and was soon promoted to the rank of corporal.
 His regiment participated in the Battle of New Bern, and was stationed near that community for nine months.
 During this time, he received news of his brother's death at Antietam.
 He was then commissioned as second lieutenant of the 55th Massachusetts Volunteers on October 15, 1863, and subsequently commissioned as a captain with the 59th Massachusetts Volunteers.
-While commanding the 55th Massachusetts during the Battle of the Wilderness, he was wounded in the left arm and hand, and ultimately lost the little finger on that hand.
+While serving as a captain in the 59th Massachusetts during the Battle of the Wilderness, he was wounded in the left arm and hand, and ultimately lost the little finger on that hand.